strainsfinance/Strains-SFN-/README.md

 </p>

-- **Deflationary.** We burn 2.5% of every SFN transaction meaning our circulating supply is constantly decreasing.
+- **Deflationary.** We burn 2.5% of every SFN transaction, meaning our circulating supply is constantly decreasing.
 - **Staking.** 3.5% of every transaction will go toward stake rewards.
 We want to encourage our users to hold their SFN so we have decided to build our reward mechanism right into the contract.

 - **Interoperable.** Strains enables transactions across many chains.